The Commissioner has responsibility for a number of important grants and funds that work to improve community safety on Merseyside.

-Community groups, voluntary organisations and social enterprises are all invited to bid for a slice of these funds to help make Merseyside an even better place to work, live and visit.
+Community groups, voluntary organisations and social enterprises are invited to bid for a slice of these funds to help make Merseyside an even better place to work, live and visit.

 Crime and Disorder Reduction Grants